SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement: Methods

-Speech signal separation is challenging if its support in the frequency domain is intertwined with that of the noise, which can bias the predictive posterior estimation in StoRM for denoising scoring.
+Speech signal separation is challenging if its support in the frequency domain is intertwined with that of the noise, which can bias the posterior estimation result.
 Therefore, we propose a noise suppression module to strengthen speech intelligibility while attenuating residual noise for unbiased voice representation.

-We employ sparse Bayesian learning (SBL)~\cite{10448419,xenaki2018sound} to estimate the sparse frequency bands of the human voice and thus eliminate the residual noise whose spectrum is usually uniformly distributed.
+We employ sparse Bayesian learning (SBL)~\cite{10448419,xenaki2018sound} to estimate the sparse frequency bands of the human voice and thus eliminate residual noise whose spectrum is usually uniformly distributed.
 SBL assumes that signals exhibit sparsity in an appropriate transform domain.

-Specifically, $X_s$ is decomposed into the human voice $X_p$ and the residual noise $N$ as follows:
+Specifically, $X_s$ is decomposed into the human voice $X_p$ and residual noise $N$ as follows:

 where $D$ is an over-complete dictionary of basis and $X_p$ is constrained to be sparse in the frequency domain.
 The obtained $X_p$ is refined by iterative posterior estimation that maximizes the evidence function.
 Given an initialized coefficient vector $\mu^{(t)}$, the parameters are calculated as follows in each iteration: